craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Adventurers.md

 ##### "Shield"

 #### GAS-2
-##### "Scoundrel"
+##### "Rainier"

 ### Class III
-Class III equipment is considered by most parties and patrons to be the best available, second only to the Class IV equipment.
+Class III equipment is considered by most parties and patrons to be the best power for its availability, second only in power and prestige to the Class IV equipment.

 #### GAP-3a
 ##### "Advanced Care"